PriyamzZ/Magnetic-tile-defect-cnn/README.md

 - `MT_Crack` – crack defects
 - `MT_Fray` – fray defect
 - `MT_Blowhole` (depending on the split) – blowhole defect

+## Goals
+- Learn how to build an end-to-end image classification pipeline in PyTorch.
+- Work with real industrial defect detection data.
+- Train a custom CNN and evaluate its performance.

+##  Key steps in this Project
+1. Data splitting into train/validation sets
+2. PyTorch `ImageFolder` loaders
+3. Data augmentation and normalization
+4. CNN model (3 conv layers + FC layers)
+5. Training and validation loop
+6. Evaluation with confusion matrix, classification report
+7. Plotting loss and accuracy curves

 The images are organized into class folders and then split into: